philjord/esmj3dtes5/README.md

 This project converts the contents of a Skyrim ESM file into a loadable scene graph and physics sim.

-See ElderScrollsExplorer for more information.
+See ElderScrollsExplorer for more information https://github.com/philjord/ElderScrollsExplorer